 Create your own hiding spot for a bit of privacy during the day with this Hanging Teepee

 Designed for one person, this teepee measures 59” in diameter.
 It is available in a variety of colors, so you can match it to your color scheme.

 This hanging teepee is made of a cotton-polyester blend rendering it water repellent.
 And you know what that means?
 On warmer days you can mount it on your balcony or hang it outside.

 Speaking of mounting, the cacoon teepee is compatible with a tripod stand.
 This means that if you’re renting or don’t want any drilling on your plate, you can still have a private teepee.

 Pretty up your room by decorating the shelves on this functional privacy screen

-Also, you can use the additional shelving to organize your space and keep the clutter at bay.
+Also, check out the 5.6 ft room divider above with similar shelving that lets through a bit of ambient light.
+You can use the additional shelving to organize your space and keep the clutter at bay.

 Combine a clothing rolling rack with curtains to create a portable and cheap room divider

 Instead of clothes, hang any type of curtain on a rolling rack.

 This solution has four advantages.
 First, rolling clothes racks are readily available for purchase on the internet.
 It doesn’t have to be heavy-duty since it’ll only be holding a curtain, so you can easily get one here.
 Some clothes racks even come with a shelf at the bottom.
 And additional storage space is always welcome in a small apartment.

 Second, you can choose any curtain you want.
 If you’re short on funds, even a simple sheet will do the trick.
 Or, for a more romantic touch, you can opt-in for delicate lace curtains.
 Third, the “rolling” part of this solution allows you to quickly relocate this DIY privacy screen.